claire-wong/ISBM-Publication-Provider/README.md

 ### Objectives

 Build a Raspberry Pi IoT device running on Raspbian to measure room temperature using MCP9808.
-The collected data will be published in CCOM format, embedded in a BOD message via an ISBM 2.0 Server adapter, making it accessible for other IoT devices to consume.
+The collected data will be published in CCOM format, embedded in an OAGIS BOD message via an ISBM 2.0 Server adapter, making it accessible for other IoT devices to consume.

 ![image](/Documents/Images/IoT-Demo-Temperature-Sensor.jpg)